Wifx/meta-openrc/README.md

 ## Install a script without enabling it in a runlevel

-Once the variable OPENRC_SERVICE_* defined in your recipe, the util will look for a OPENRC_RUNLEVEL_<service> value unless you will get a warning and the service will be installed in default runlevel.
+Once the variable OPENRC_SERVICE:* defined in your recipe, the util will look for a OPENRC_RUNLEVEL:<service> value unless you will get a warning and the service will be installed in default runlevel.

-If you want to install the script without making it to start at any runlevel, you can simply define the OPENRC_SERVICE_* as empty:
+If you want to install the script without making it to start at any runlevel, you can simply define the OPENRC_SERVICE:* as empty:
 ```
 inherit openrc

 # We don't define any service to manage
-OPENRC_SERVICE_${PN} = ""
+OPENRC_SERVICE:${PN} = ""

 do_install:append() {
     # But we still want to have the script available on the target